Judicial behavior: Decision makers in the CJEU

 Internal organization and decision making

-- “The effect of ideology on court rulings: the role of judges in state aid litigation before the Court of Justice of the EU” with Erik Voeten presented at the EPSA annual conference 2024 (Cologne)
+• “Ideology and Agenda Setting on the Court of Justice of European Union: Evidence from Anti-Trust and State Aid Cases” with Erik Voeten presented at the EPSA annual conference 2024 (Cologne)

 Can governments influence the ideological direction of the Court of Justice of the European Union (CJEU) through judicial appointments?
 How does the internal allocation of responsibilities, such as the assignment of reporting judges, affect CJEU decisions?
 These questions have been difficult to answer given that the CJEU publishes its judgments as a collective.
-We present a simple model in which a reporting judge is assigned the responsibility to propose a draft judgment to a panel, which can then amend and vote on it.
-The model yields several observable implications, including that both the ideological preferences of the median and the reporter judge influence Court decisions.
-We test the implications of the model using all state aid annulment cases against EU Commission decisions brought either by private litigants or governments in the 1990-2021 period.
-We find that as the median judge is appointed by a more left-wing government, the Court becomes more likely to rule in favor of state aid.
-The ideological preferences of the reporting judge also shape Court decisions.
-These findings shed new light on both the judicial behavior of the Court and its alleged neoliberal bias.
+We present a simple model in which a reporting judge proposes a draft judgment to a panel, which can then amend and vote on it.
+The model yields several observable implications, including that both the ideological preferences of the median and the reporting judge influence Court decisions and that the agenda setting power of the reporting judge increases when other judges face higher costs for drafting alternative opinions.
+We test the implications of the model using annulment cases against EU Commission decisions relating to competition policy brought either by private litigants or governments in the 1990-2021 period.
+We find that as the median and the reporting judge are appointed by more economically left-wing governments, the Court increasingly rules in favor of government intervention in the economy.

 Published work